-The upcoming premiere of Star Wars: The Force Awakens blockbuster is just a couple of months away and the American watchmaker has already unveiled a number of Star Wars-themed timekeepers that, if I understand correctly, will be sort of 'official' watches of the series.
-Besides the inevitable "Stormtrooper", and “Imperial Pilot", there is also a full-black Nixon 51-30 Darth Vader: a model that pays homage to the most iconic character of the series.
-And, yes: as you may have already noticed, all three models are dedicated to agents of the dark side of the Force.
+The upcoming premiere of Star Wars: The Force Awakens is just a couple of months away and Nixon has already unveiled a sort of “official” Star Wars-themed collection.
+Besides the inevitable “Stormtroopers”, and “Imperial Pilots”, there is also a full-black limited-edition Nixon 51-30 Darth Vader that pays homage to the most iconic character of the series.
+And, yes: all three models are dedicated to agents of the dark side of the Force.
 Ah, that irresistible attractiveness of Evil!

 Just wanted to give you a brief heads up regarding a new offering from a small American watchmaker Deep Blue Watches.
-It looks like they have just updated their Daynight range with a Deep Blue Daynight T100 GMT Chronograph model.
-Still capable of withstanding water pressure of up to 50ATM, it can now be used by especially busy combat divers and other special forces operators featuring not one or two, but whole three time zones.
+They have just updated their Daynight range with a Deep Blue Daynight T100 GMT Chronograph.
+Still capable of withstanding the water pressure of up to 50ATM, it can now be used by especially busy combat divers and other special forces operators featuring not one or two, but whole three time zones.
 Well, sort of.

 Can you imagine a shoe polish company turning into a watchmaker that sells its “Built in Detroit” quartz-powered watches for $500-$1000?
 Well, Shinola, previously a maker of “America’s Largest-Selling Shoe Polish”, is just that company.
-After their brand was acquired by an investment group, the famous trade mark suddenly appeared not only on watches, but also on bikes, all sort of premium-priced leather goods and even soft drinks.
-With this Shinola Wright Brothers limited edition watch (ref.
+After their brand was acquired by an investment group, the famous trademark suddenly appeared not only on watches but also on bikes, all sort of premium-priced leather goods, and even soft drinks.
+With this limited edition Shinola Wright Brothers (ref.
 S0100052), the Detroit-based brand starts a whole series of timekeepers paying homage to famous Americans who gave humanity the wings to fly.

-Assembled in the United States, powered by a high-grade Swiss made movement, and bearing a price tag close to $2000 USD, the new Mk.
-II Fulcrum automatic diver is a little bit too expensive to my taste, but it still looks great.
-Also, I really dig their decision to make the timekeeper ahem less similar to the original that the previous version paid homage to.
+Assembled in the United States, powered by a high-grade Swiss-made movement, and bearing a price tag close to $2000 USD, the new Mk.
+II Fulcrum automatic diver is a bit too expensive to my taste, but it still looks great.
+Also, I dig their decision to tweak its exterior design here and there in order to make the refreshed timekeeper ahem less similar to the original that the previous version paid homage to.

-Already having a pretty vast collection of divers on offer, the American watchmaking brand has recently expanded its product range with a new Deep Blue Depthmeter Professional chronograph that, as the name implies, also happens to be equipped with a functional depth gauge.
+Already having a vast collection of divers on offer, Deep Blue has recently expanded its product range with a new Depthmeter Professional chronograph that also happens to be equipped with a functional depth gauge.